facebook/chef-cookbooks/README.md

 Local cookbooks or cookbooks in other repositories that implement this model should not use this prefix, but should reference this document in their docs.

+We *highly* recommend using [Line Cook](line-cook/README.md), or bot to sync these cookbooks into your own repo, so that you can easily pull in updates and fixes.
+It's like Dependabot, but for FB-Style Chef cookbooks, and it supports UNIVERSE repos as well.

 APIs
 ----